langdoc/elan-fst/README.md

 ![](https://imgur.com/iA99VGz.png)

+### Version used for Pite Saami

+The version of the pythong script named `add_pos2elan_p3-sje-psdp.py` differs from the other versions by **not** overwriting extant annotations in lemma/pos/morph tiers.
+The idea is that ambiguities that have been removed manually do not get re-insterted again if an .eaf is processed using this script.
+However, if extant annotations are incorrect, these incorrect analyses survive.
+This version is used in the Pite Saami Documentation Project; variations to the original script by Iris Perkmann.

 ## Authors

 The script is written by Ciprian Gerstenberger, and collaboration in the presented workflow has taken place with Niko Partanen, Michael Rießler and Joshua Wilbur.